 Welcome to the Website of the Rotary Club of Royal Wootton Bassett Town.
 We are a small but active group of ladies and men committed to changing people's lives through our fundraising activities in the local community.
 We have supported charities in our own community and as far afield as Africa, the Far East and the Caribbean.
 Alongside our charitable work, we aim to have fun and enjoy each other's company through an ongoing programme of meetings and events.

-RWBTRC is proud of its connection with the town which is situated towards the southern extreme of the Cotswolds and just north of the Marlborough Downs.
-Now a small market town, Royal Wootton Bassett was originally larger than its neighbour, but has become very well known around the world for the dignified respect that was given when the bodies of servicemen killed overseas were repatriated through nearby RAF Lyneham.
+RWBTRC is proud of its connection with the Town which is situated towards the southern extreme of the Cotswolds and just north of the Marlborough Downs.
+Now a small market town, Royal Wootton Bassett was originally larger than its neighbour, Swindon but has become very well known around the world for the dignified respect that was given when the bodies of servicemen killed overseas were repatriated through nearby RAF Lyneham.
 As a result of these selfless and spontaneous acts of respect and remembrance, Her Majesty the Queen conferred the title of ‘Royal’ on the Town in October 2011 when HRH The Princess Royal handed the Letters Patent to the Mayor, Councillor Paul Heaphy.
-Although the repatriations moved to RAF Brize Norton following the closure of RAF Lyneham, the Town - and RWBTRC - maintains close contact with the new occupants of the Lyneham base - The Defence School of Electrical and Mechanical Engineering - and the military in general and has been a proud supporter of Help for Heroes through the annual calendar project although, recently, all our efforts are focussed on Brighter Futures, the project to bring a radiotherapy capability to the Great Western Hospital.
+Although the repatriations moved to RAF Brize Norton following the closure of RAF Lyneham, the Town - and RWBTRC - maintains close contact with the new occupants of the Lyneham base - The Defence School of Electrical and Mechanical Engineering - and the military in general.
+RWBTRC has been a proud supporter of Help for Heroes through the annual calendar project although, recently, all our efforts are focussed on Brighter Futures, the project to bring a radiotherapy capability to the Great Western Hospital.
 More information on the Community and the Local Area may be found on the Town Council website.